Welcome to today's edition of the Rush 24-7 podcast.

 Why is it escalating out of control?

-I mean, it happens, it's war.
+I mean, it happens.

-Yeah, Israel's supposed to forget there too.
+Now, Israel's supposed to forget there too.

-Well, you know, who cares why th folks, the the the the the the stimulus uh is going to be different on each occasion in a in a conflict like this where there are personal hatreds and enmities that have have been around for two thousand plus years.
+Folks, the stimulus is going to be different on each occasion in a conflict like this where there are personal hatreds and enmities that have been around for 2,000 plus years.

-Uh and and and the idea that this is just about two kidnapped Israeli soldiers misses the whole point.
+And the idea that this is just about two kidnapped Israeli soldiers misses the whole point.

-So it was Amir Tahiri today, the New York Post says these countries just throw the Israeli card.
+So it was Amir Tahiri today, the New York Post, says these countries just throw the Israeli card.

-Whenever they get in trouble, blame Israel for something, or do something to cause Israel to react and get all the focus off yourself.
+Whenever they get in trouble, blame Israel for something or do something to cause Israel to react and get all the focus off yourself.

-In this case, Iran and removing the focus on its nuclear program, Hezbollah and its focus, uh getting the focus off of its terrorism, and of course, Basher Assad, uh he's in trouble because of the assassination of the former pri former forget what he's a very high official, Hariri might be indicted.
+In this case, Iran and removing the focus on its nuclear program, Hezbollah and its focus, getting the focus off of its terrorism.

-Uh when I read that, how can this be?
+When I read that, how can this be?

-How can when you are a dictator, how can you be indicted?
+When you are a dictator, how can you be indicted?

 It's what they do over there.

-Um it is.
+And if anyway, it is.

 It is, if you can afford them.